 One way of knowing if you have this belief (and many people do) is to look at the following checklist.
 How many of these seem familiar to you?

 The urge to keep other people happy in order to be liked and to avoid rejection can be very strong indeed, and those people we’re trying to please may well take advantage without even realising they’re doing so.
+It means that we can end up being used.
 Odd as it may sound, even the nicest, most well-meaning of people can disregard a ‘pleaser’ in this way.